awareframework/aware-client/README.md

 - Go to Setting -> Battery -> More Settings -> Power-saver settings -> Turn on automatically needs to be off
 - Go to Setting -> Battery -> More Settings -> Power-saver settings -> Restrict apps from accessing network needs to be off

-* Accessibility needs to be turned on for AWARE-Light for special sensors to work: Applications, Touch, Notifications, Keyboard, Crash logs, Screen reader
+* Accessibility needs to be turned on for AWARE for special sensors to work: Applications, Touch, Notifications, Keyboard, Crash logs, Screen reader

 * Accessibility cannot be turned on (a helpful [demonstration video](https://www.youtube.com/watch?v=0bcLjpfrmHw)):
 1) On your Android device, open the Settings app.